RanimelAndagan/raniballs-2d-physics-engine/README.md

 After that, the rest was kind of easy, because it's all the same trick.
 Earthquake, wind, black hole, explosion, they're all just "shove the balls in some direction."
 Once the base was solid, the fun stuff was cheap to add.

 The biggest thing I learned wasn't even a formula.
 It was this: build small, test it, *then* add the next thing.
 Every time I tried to do too much at once, something broke and I had no idea what.

 ---

-## Real talk (how I actually made this)

-I'm a beginner.
-I used AI along the way to explain stuff I hadn't learned yet and to help me figure out how to approach each part.
-But I wrote it, broke it, and fixed it myself, and I made sure I actually understood each piece before moving on.
-The AI was more like a tutor than autopilot.
-Building this is literally how I learned how a physics engine works, and that was the whole point.

-I'm not going to pretend I did it all from memory.
-But I get how it works now, and that's what matters to me.

----